Below is the short-form of my curriculum vitae. The full version is available on request.

 Selected Publications, Presentations, and Workshops

-Ryan, F., Cruickshank, P., Hall, H., Lawson, A. (2018 in press).
+Ryan, F., Cruickshank, P., Hall, H., Lawson, A. (2018).
 Blurred reputations: managing professional and private information online.
 Journal of Librarianship and Information Science.

 Ryan, F., Cruickshank, P., Hall, H., Lawson, A. (2017).
 Building identity in online environments: An Information Science perspective.
 Poster presented at the Annual Meeting of the Association for Information Science and Technology (ASIST) 2017, Washington DC, US, 27 October – 1 November 2017.